polarbart/libdl/README.md

 This is achieved with a slightly more advanced tensor class, which not only holds a reference to its data `Tensor::data`, but also a reference to its gradient `Tensor::data` and a reference to the operation that created that tensor `Tensor::gradFn`.

-When the `Tensor::backward()` function is called, the gradients of all predecessors with respect to the tensor calling 'backward' are computed.
+When the `Tensor::backward()` function is called, the gradients for all predecessors are computed.
+I.e. the gradient of the tensor calling 'backward' with respect to each predecessor.

 The tensor class can be found at `src/Tensor.h`.
 The operations like add, conv, matmul, batchnorm, ... can be found at `src/ops/`.
-Every operation has a static method which computes the 'forward pass' and a method called computeGradients which computes the 'backward pass', i.e. the gradients of its parents.
+Each operation has a static method which computes the 'forward pass' and a method called 'computeGradients' which computes the 'backward pass', i.e. the gradients for its parents.

 ## A Simple Example
 Let's look at the function